Kpackt/Real-World-Implementation-of-C-Design-Patterns/chapter-5/README.md

 ## In this chapter
 This chapter deals with a class of patterns known as *Behavioral Patterns*.
-This group of patterns helps define expressive ways to define the behavior of the objects within your project.
+This group of patterns helps define expressive ways to define the behavior of the algorithms within your project.

 ## Projects in this chapter
 * CommandExample